 Groups ranging from 10 – 50 individuals volunteer with HOI.
 These may be churches, families, athletic teams, professional groups and more.
-Mission team volunteers must be at least 13 years old to participate if accompanied by an adult relative of the same sex (or 10 years old if accompanied by an adult relative on a Family Week trip).
+Mission team volunteers must be at least 12 years old to participate if accompanied by an adult relative.

 RANCHO EL PARAISO/OLANCHO